Completion problem of upper triangular $3\times3$ operator matrices on arbitrary Banach spaces: Introduction and preliminaries

 where $D,E,F$ are variables.
 It is understood that $M_{D,E,F}$ acts on the space $X\oplus Y\oplus Z$, while its entries act on appropriate domains: $A\in\mathcal{B}(X)$, $D\in\mathcal{B}(Y,X)$ and so on.

 Upper triangular operator matrices of dimension 2 are well studied in terms of their invertibility properties (see \cite{OPERATORTHEORY}, \cite{DU}, \cite{HAN}, \cite{KOLUNDZIJA} etc.).
-However, the investigation of upper triangular operators of dimension 3 has been neglected until a few years ago (\cite{DONG},\cite{WU3}).
-We show that the well-known result of Han, Lee and Lee \cite[Theorem 2]{HAN} can be extended to the case of $3\times3$ upper triangular operator matrices.
+However, research on invertibility of upper triangular operators of dimension 3 has been neglected until a few years ago (\cite{DONG},\cite{WU3}).
+We show that the well-known result of J. K. Han, H. Y. Lee and W. Y. Lee \cite[Theorem 2]{HAN} can be extended to the case of $3\times3$ upper triangular operator matrices.
+Let us also mention that there has been some interest in the investigation of $n\times n$ upper triangular operator matrices for general $n>3$, but we shall not pursue this point here (see for example \cite{2016},\cite{SARAJLIJA2} and the last section of this article).

 In \cite{HAN} the authors exploited decomposition properties of inner regular operators (see (0.2) in \cite{HAN}), and we pursue such an idea.
 The class of inner regular operators consists of operators $T\in\mathcal{B}(X,Y)$ that can be expressed in the form $T=TT'T$ for some $T'\in\mathcal{B}(Y,X)$.
 It is well-known that $T\in\mathcal{B}(X,Y)$ is inner regular if and only if its kernel and range are closed and complemented subspaces \cite[Corollary 1.1.5]{DJORDJEVIC}.
 For example, every (left, right) Fredholm operator is inner regular, and every (left, right) invertible operator is inner regular.
-Instead of inner regular we shall only say regular.
+Instead of inner regular we will usually say regular for short.

+We will make use of the following definition introduced in \cite{OPERATORTHEORY}: we say that a Banach space $X$ can be embedded in a Banach space $Y$, denoted by $X\preceq Y$, provided that there exists a left invertible operator $A\in\B(X,Y)$.
+Then, it is obvious that $X\cong Y$ if and only if $X\preceq Y$ and $Y\preceq X$.
+If $X,Y$ are Hilbert spaces, then $X\preceq Y$ if and only if $\dim_hX\leq\dim_hY$.
+If $U$ is a closed subspace of a Banach space $V$, we will sometimes use the following notation for the quotient space: $\dfrac{V}{U}=V/U$.

 In the sequel, we will find a huge benefit of the following matrix decomposition: